sparkflows/fire-tools/jupyter-notebook-apps/demand-analysis/README.md

 # Demand Analysis

-This repository contains a Jupyter notebook titled demand_analysis.ipynb that demonstrates how to forecast demand using various Python data analysis libraries.
+This repository contains a Jupyter notebook titled demand_analysis.ipynb that demonstrates how to perform some demand analysis using various Python data analysis libraries.
 Additionally, the notebook integrates with the Fire Notebook SDK for accepting parameters and producing outputs in Fire UI.

 ## Overview

-The notebook provides an end-to-end workflow for demand forecasting.
-It includes data preprocessing, visualization, and time series forecasting techniques.
+The notebook provides an example on how to create a notebook for an application which performs some demand analysis.
+It includes data preprocessing, visualization, and time series analysis techniques.
 The Fire Notebook SDK is used to accept input parameters, manage outputs and also track progress of execution.

 The application takes in the following parameters:
 - shape